They Had Beeston Connections -

 John Clifford, as we will see, was ultimately to become for ever associated with the struggle for the principle of non-denominational schooling.
 That was in the future - although the ideas and limited opportunities which he faced as a boy and young man in Beeston must have had a profound influence on him.

-In Beeston, a National School had been built in 1834 on Brown Lane (on the site on what is now the Fire Station on Station Road).
+In Beeston, a National School had been built in 1834 on Brown Lane (on the site where the Fire Station stood until recently, near to Middle Street on the west side of Station Road).
 It consisted on two wings either side of the master's residence; an infants' classroom was added later.
 The Wesleyan Methodist opened a competing school on Chapel Street (which ran between Church Street and Middle Street but was displaced when the shopping centre and multi-story car-park were built in the early 1970s). and there was a part-time school for girls at the Silk Mill.

 While the Clifford family were living in Sawley, they had been able to send John to the local British School which had been founded by the Baptist Church there and where his uncle John Stenson was the master.
 As the family had moved to Beeston by the time John was four, he must have very young for school by modern standards - although, judging from contemporary census returns, this practice does not appear to have been particularly unusual, much as nursery use is now very widespread.
 In Beeston, not surprisingly given the family's non-conformist beliefs, the young John Clifford was sent to the Wesleyan School in Chapel Street and was able to attend a Baptist school during the relatively short time the family were living in Lenton.
 More surprising was his admission to the National School after the family returned to Beeston but, despite the potential clash of religious emphasis, his time there seems to have kindled in him a thirst for learning, as the master - identified by him later in life as a Mr Godler - spoke of Oxford and the world outside the village.
 This influence, together with his mother's references to her brothers' educational advantages, clearly had an effect on the lad's ambitions.